nickrodgers42/katpoots/README.md

 User is a bit different but not by much.

-Delete requires the parent ID.
-    *Not only do we need to delete it from existence, we have to make the parent forget he ever had that child.
+I tried to make all of the paths the same format, they all take the id of the object you are referencing exept for create which takes the parents id

 User:
+    creating a user: `.post("/api/register")`
     getting a user: `.get("/api/user/:userId")`
-    creating a user: `.post("/api/register")`
     signing in: `.post("/api/logout")`
     logging out `.post("/api/logout")`
+    deleting a user `.delete("/api/user/:userId")`

 Quiz:
+    creating a quiz: `.post("/api/quiz/:userId)`
+    deleting a quiz: `.delete("/api/quiz/:quizId)`
     getting a quiz: `.get("/api/quiz/:quizId/")`
-    creating a quiz: `.post("/api/quiz/:userId)`
-    deleting a quiz: `.delete("/api/quiz/:userId/:quizId)`
     updating a quiz: `.put("/api/quiz/:quizId")`

 Question:
+    creating a question: `.post("/api/question/:quizId")`
+    deleting a question: `.delete("/api/question/:questionId)`
     getting a question: `.get("/api/question/:questionId")`
-    creating a question: `.post("/api/question/:quizId")`
-    deleting a question: `.delete("/api/question/:quizId/:questionId)`
     updating a question: `.put("/api/question/:questionId")`

 Answer:
+    creating an answer: `.post("/api/answer/:questionId)`
+    deleting an answer: `.delete("/api/answer/:answerId")`
     getting an answer: `.get("/api/answer/:answerId")`
-    creating an answer: `.post("/api/answer/:questionId)`
-    deleting an answer: `.delete("/api/answer/:questionId/:answerId")`
     updating an answer: `.put("/api/answer/:answerId")`